 At the end of the day, a call center is only as effective as the employees who staff it.
 Workforce management is the term that describes staffing, scheduling, and managing those employees.
 Some of the processes included in workforce management are recruiting, hiring, HR management, performance management and coaching, scheduling, and staffing.

 When it comes to call centers, your call center agents are your product, so workforce management is even more important in call centers than it is in other businesses.
-It is the key to providing a great product and having a great business.
+Whether you are dealing with inbound or outbound calls, it is the key to providing a great product and having a great business.

 Workforce management in a call center is a little different from other businesses in that forecasting is such a crucial component of it.
 In many businesses, you pay the same number of employees all year round.
 In some businesses such as retail, this might fluctuate a little based on the season.
 Few businesses see large fluctuations from week to week the way call centers do.